 Whether you are a movie star or an investment banker, your online reputation determines how others perceive you.
 Everybody can (and should!) manage their online reputation to make sure that it is the most accurate representation of themselves.

 We live in a world where you can’t attend a job interview, meet a first date, or even visit an old coworker without Googling their name beforehand.
-So it’s safe to assume that all of these people are Googling your name as well.
-Make sure that what they find in the search results is true to your own character.
+So it’s safe to assume that all of these people are doing the same for your name as well.
+If they find anything bad about you online, they'll surely move on to the next person.
+Make sure that what people find in the search results is true to your own character.

 The following five tips can help you take control of your personal reputation.

 - Claim your social media presence

 - Delete negative posts or make accounts private

 - Manage information other people post about you

 The first step to take control of your online reputation is to audit what already exists out there on the internet.
 By simply Googling your name you can find out what is being said about you, what content is ranking high, and whether there is any negative content.

 Negative or inaccurate content is more common than you might think.
 In fact, 75% of U.S. adults Google themselves, and half aren’t happy with the results.
 Take the time to audit your search results, and if you don’t like what you see remember that you can take steps to change it.